benber86/analytics_proposal/README.md

 ## 4. Interface with Curve team, DAO, integrating protocols and users

-- Work with contributors contracted to do punctual specific tasks.
-For instance to turn a research report into a continuously updated dashboard, reproduce dashboards from third-party platforms (Dune, Flipside...)
+The Curve core team and other teams within the DAO regularly gather data and produce analytics to inform decision-making processes.
+In certain instances, third-party companies or community members may be contracted or volunteer to generate specific reports and research.
+However, a significant proportion of these outputs are disseminated on disparate self-hosted domains, forgotten in git repositories, and/or left unmaintained.
+To address this issue, we propose to expand our responsibilities to include working directly with external contributors on specific tasks.
+This will ensure that their output, if deemed significant enough, can be integrated into a continuously updated and maintained dashboards on our analytics platform.
+By adopting this approach, we will also ensure continuity in the analytics knowledge base for Curve, enabling us to provide guidance to protocols and users seeking Curve-related metrics.
+Additionally, we will be able to explain the calculation methodology, sources, and origins of the data used in these metrics.

+- Making a web UI for users to run in-browser pool simulations using the research team's CurveSim package
-- Work with the Curve core team and research team to provide them with the data stream they require.
+- Work with the Curve core team and research team to provide them with the data streams and metrics they need.
+For instance:
+    - Provide needed historical data for the research team's CurveSim package
+    - Create a simulator to estimate changes in volume and revenue at different fee levels to set more competitive pool fees.
+- Field analytics-related questions on Telegram and Discord